Metroid2023/NewDadProxy/readme.txt

 DaddyLive New Proxy, this is a new setup to the other proxy.
 Live Events WORK
 ========================================================================

+Quick Setup Guide.....
-Quick setup, Sign-in/up to huggingface first - https://huggingface.co
+Sign-in/up to huggingface first - https://huggingface.co

 Click the url below then Click the 3 dots (top right side) & select 'duplicate this space' Give it a NAME and change it to PUBLIC.